TaniaD13/handbook/qa.md

 * Check that Auto-responders are working properly and text in emails has been proofed

-* External links across web pages are working properly, and open in a new tab (Fix any broken links using this tool)
+* External links across web pages are working properly, and open in a new tab.

 * Ensure that Social media share icons are working properly – that there is a good image for sharing and that the description for sharing is appropriate.